 Big companies have big budgets to figure this out.
 So they do market research; they interview consumers; they do A/B testing, and much more.

 Most startups do not have those kinds of resources available to them.
 Most successful entrepreneurs take an unsolved problem in their life and develop a solution to fix it.
 They identified their problem (unmet need), looked for a solution, found none existed (market research), and built a solution.

 Having done so, they need to figure out who else has this problem (the size of the market opportunity).
 There need to be enough people with this unmet need to make it a profitable venture.
 In researching the market, we often find different types of customers with unique needs.
 They all have the same basic unmet need initially identified, but they also have elements to their needs that differentiate them from other buyers.
 So, we need to build buyer personas to understand better who they are and want they are looking for.

 Building the buyer persona

-When we look at a new market, we try to develop at least 3 buyer personas to understand the needs of the market.
+When we look at a new market, we try to develop at least 3 buyer personas to understand the market’s needs.

 We are a digital marketing agency.
 From web development to social media mark, can; can to paid search to public relations.
 Our customers span a wide range of personas, and we try to develop solutions to meet their specific needs.
 So, let’s consider three customer profiles –